Tesla has made quite a stir in the market these past few years.

-But Tesla doesn’t follow the footstep of its precedents.
+But Tesla doesn’t follow in the footsteps of its precedents.

 Last year, when a China-based group entered the competition, do you know what Tesla did?

-The company announced its intention to open its charging station for everybody!
+The company announced its intention to open its charging station to everybody!

-You’ve to give it to Tesla.
-For a company that competes with renowned manufactures like Ford, Tesla is certainly bold.
+You’ve got to give it to Tesla.
+For a company that competes with renowned manufacturers like Ford, Tesla is certainly bold.